 CNAs learn skills that apply to many healthcare settings.
 These skills allow CNAs to pick facilities where they want to work.
 Here, you can learn the ins and outs of various environments, from hospitals to rehabilitation centers.

 The knowledge gained from working in multiple healthcare settings will allow you to hone your skills as a CNA.
-It will also give you a clearer idea of which medical field you wish to pursue in your future.
+It will also give you a clearer idea of which medical field you wish to pursue.

 4. Gain Experience For Future Career Development